darius/traitor/la-rouchefoucauld-maxims.md

 whether it have many or one humor, for it divides and rejoins as needed, and as it pleases.
-It is fickle, and beyond the changes caused from without, it has an infinity born in itself, of its own spring; it is fickle in its fickleness, its lightness, loves, novelties, weariness, and disgust; it is capricious, and is seen at times to work with ultimate ardor, and with incredible efforts, to gain bootless things, even harmful ones, but pursued because it wants them.
+It is fickle, and beyond the changes caused from without, it has an infinity born in itself, of its own spring; it is fickle out of fickleness, out of lightness, love of novelty, weariness, and disgust; it is capricious, and is seen at times to work with ultimate ardor, and with incredible efforts, to gain bootless things, even harmful ones, but pursued because it wants them.
 It is peculiar, and often puts all its effort